resulumit/psjournals/README.md

 ## Citation

-Umit, Resul, 2022, "psjournals: An R data package on political science journals", https://doi.org/10.7910/DVN/UENCQA, Harvard Dataverse, V1.
+Umit, Resul, 2024, "psjournals: An R data package on political science journals", https://doi.org/10.7910/DVN/UENCQA, Harvard Dataverse, V3.

 ## Notes

-<a name="footnote1">1</a>: The dataset includes 652 observations from 306 journals.

-<a name="footnote2">2</a>: The initial list of journals has been put together from lists at apsa.org (see [here](https://www.apsanet.org/journals) and [here](https://www.apsanet.org/otherjournals
+<a name="footnote1">1</a>: The initial list of journals has been put together from lists at apsa.org (see [here](https://www.apsanet.org/journals) and [here](https://www.apsanet.org/otherjournals
 )) and wikipedia.org (see [here](https://en.wikipedia.org/w/index.php?title=Category:Political_science_journals&pageuntil=World+Politics#mw-pages) and [here](https://en.wikipedia.org/wiki/List_of_political_science_journals)).

-<a name="footnote3">3</a>: In practice, this variable comes from ooir.org.
-See [here](https://ooir.org/journals.php?category=polisci).
+<a name="footnote2">2</a>: In practice, this variable comes from ooir.org.
+See [here](https://ooir.org/journals.php?metric=jif).